ChrisHinde/MaterialUtilities/docs/usage.md

 ### Replace Material

-Replace any occurence of one material, **Original**, with another material, **Replacement**.\
+Replace any occurrence of one material, **Original**, with another material, **Replacement**.\
 In the operator panel you can also choose if you want it done "globally" (for all objects in the file), or just for selected objects.\
-You can also choose to have the objects that were affected by the change selected (objects not affected will be deselcted).\
+You can also choose to have the objects that were affected by the change selected (objects not affected will be deselected).\
 [![Replace Material](https://chris.hindefjord.se/wp-content/uploads/2019/07/MU_ReplaceMaterial_2-e1563065836955.png)](https://chris.hindefjord.se/wp-content/uploads/2019/07/MU_ReplaceMaterial_2.png)

 ### Replace Multiple Materials